-Top Tip!
-When you’re out shopping, remember to ask before you touch or take down items to try on in a store.
+Top tip: When you’re out shopping, remember to ask before you touch or take items to try on in a store.
 It is considered common courtesy.

 As we well know from all the French movies we love to watch, the French greet with a double-sided cheek-kissing manoeuvre.
 The official term is ‘la bise’ and the proper way to execute ‘la bise’ is to touch the other person lightly on the upper arm (don’t clutch) and touch your cheek to theirs while making a kissing noise – i.e. no lip contact.
 You might encounter someone who forgoes skin contact altogether or some who may throw in a third and fourth kiss to either side, but the two-kiss encounter is most common.
 It is also important to note that the French don’t really do hugs.
 In fact, they don’t even have a word for it, so rather steer clear of hugging if you’re unsure about a person’s greeting preference.

 The French revel in their love of food.
 In fact, dining and culinary excursions are somewhat of a national pastime.
 As such, you may find that you’re up to a bit of a challenge if you follow a restrictive diet of any sort.
 Gluten-intolerant travellers and proponents of the Paleo/Keto diet often run into quite a few blank stares when they ask for carb-free options and vegetarians will find that they’re offered fish when they request meat-free meals.
 Try not to see this as an insult – exclusive diets are simply not that widespread in France, so you’ll just have to order something off-menu.
-There are trendy, forward-thinking eateries in the bigger cities that offer gluten-free and vegetarian meals, but you certainly won’t find it in smaller villages.
-If you’re pressed for time and not in the mood to haggle with a busy French waiter, it’s perhaps best to head for a supermarket and put together a nice meal you can enjoy at your hotel or accommodation.
+There are trendy, forward-thinking eateries in the bigger cities that offer gluten-free and vegetarian meals, but you may struggle to find these in smaller villages.